What does the science say about the grass vs. turf debate in sports?

 SHOE CLEATS AND SURFACES

-Orthopedic surgeon Dr. Joseph Donnelly has repaired numerous torn ACLs in female high school soccer players in the Bay Area where most high school athletes play on artificial turf.
+Dr. Joseph Donnelly has repaired numerous torn ACLs in female high school soccer players in the Bay Area where most high school athletes play on artificial turf.
 Female athletes are more likely than males to suffer ACL injuries in sports such as soccer that require sudden changes in direction, studies have shown.

-“It’s an epidemic,” Donnelly said.
+“It’s an epidemic,” said Donnelly, an orthopedic surgeon at Stanford Health Care.
 “When these ladies tear their ACLs, we fix them, we send them back and then they’re actually more likely to tear their opposite ACL.”

 He dug into the research.
 One study from 2016 used a hydraulic testing machine to simulate shoes with different style cleats pivoting on various playing surfaces.
 Shoes with blade-shaped cleats on artificial turf were a dangerous combination.
 The traction from the blade-shaped cleats increased the twisting force on the knee.